 Being arrested is always a scary process.
 It’s especially scary to be arrested for drunk driving, since the experience typically happens late at night and after you may have had a drink or two.
-No matter how scared you are though, it is important to remember your right to remain silent and your right to speak with a Vista DUI attorney.
+No matter how scared you are though, it is important to remember your right to remain silent and your right to speak with a DUI defense attorney.
 If you are charged with drunk driving, please call Peter M. Liss as soon as possible.

 For a first time DUI, you will be sentenced to a fine of anywhere between $390 and $1000, plus penalty assessments of up to 180% of that fine.
 You can also face up to six months in jail (though first time offenders are rarely sentenced to jail).
 Your driver’s license will be suspended for up to six months and your vehicle could be impounded for six months as well.
 You must attend a three month alcohol treatment course and you will be required to carry SR-22 insurance for up to three years after your driver’s license is returned.
 You could also be ordered to install an ignition interlock device in your car to ensure you do not drive drunk in the future.

-If your blood alcohol concentration is .20 or above you will be required to take a 9 month DUI course and you will face additional penalties in court.
+If your blood alcohol concentration is .20 or above you will be required to take a 9 month DUI course and you will face additional consequences in court.
 In fact, even if your BAC is .15 or greater, you will face a sentence enhancement for having a high blood alcohol.

 Creative Commons Image by James Palinsad